DLL-Project-Incremental-Learning/Unsupervised-Incremental-Learning-vDNA/README.md

 ### New datasets

 You can train deeplab models on your own datasets.
-Your ``torch.utils.data.Dataset`` should provide a decoding method that transforms your predictions to colorized images, just like the [VOC Dataset](https://github.com/VainF/DeepLabV3Plus-Pytorch/blob/bfe01d5fca5b6bb648e162d522eed1a9a8b324cb/datasets/voc.py#L156):
+Your ``torch.utils.data.Dataset`` should provide a decoding method that transforms your predictions to colorized images.
 ```python

 class MyDataset(data.Dataset):